 This bill amends Alaska's existing laws regarding the use of railroad land for public purposes, specifically under AS 42.40.420.
 It allows municipalities or the state to request authorization from the corporation to use railroad land, with a focus on walkways or trails, provided that these do not create safety hazards or interfere with railroad operations.
-The bill introduces new requirements for municipalities or the state, including the need to execute an agreement that outlines restrictions and conditions to mitigate risks, obtain consent from property owners with easements, and allows the corporation to halt any use that poses safety risks or operational interference.
+The bill introduces new requirements for municipalities or the state, including executing an agreement that outlines restrictions and conditions to mitigate risks, obtaining consent from property owners with easements, and ensuring that the use can be halted if it interferes with railroad operations.

 Statutes affected: